-Photojojo teams are best known for producing unique photography products did an excellent job on producing The Selfie Help Book where they shared their collection of the very best selfie taking tips, apps and gadgets.
+Photojojo teams are best known for producing unique photography products did an excellent job of producing The Selfie Help Book where they shared their collection of the very best selfie-taking tips, apps, and gadgets.

-25 Things Wedding Photographers Wish You Knew by typeaimages.com is as interesting as the title suggest.
+25 Things Wedding Photographers Wish You Knew by typeaimages.com is as interesting as the title suggests.

 If you like photographing pets, then you’ll love the secrets to taking awesome dog portraits by Elke Vogelsang.
 Elke Vogelsang was all over the internet last month.

 This one is rather more disturbing where dailymail.co.uk posted this article on Controversial images chart one little Russian girl’s heartbreaking life with drug-addled parents.
 But was the photographer right to take them and not intervene?